Dynamic Thai Massage in Amsterdam and Ede

 Frequently Asked Questions

-90+ minute sessions allow you to receive an extended full-body massage.
-The more time we have, the deeper I can work on your specific concerns and the more benefits you can receive.
+A general Thai Yoga massage session takes 2 hours, the more time we have, the deeper I can work on your specific concerns and the more benefits you can receive.

 It takes at least 45 minutes for your nervous system to relax, so I do recommend booking a longer session if you want to surrender and receive the maximum healing benefits possible.